 'External' Links to more code examples :

 There are many samples of working Tcl-Tk code at the Tcler's Wiki site (wiki.tcl.tk).
-Many of those samples are complete mini-applications.
-Many of those samples are above.
+Some of those samples are complete mini-applications.
+Some of those samples are above.

 Here are a few links to other samples at wiki.tcl.tk.